bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 	$this->form_validation->set_data($data);

-Creating validation rules, running the validation, and retrieving error messages works the same whether you are validating ``$_POST`` data or an array.
+Creating validation rules, running the validation, and retrieving error messages works the same whether you are validating ``$_POST`` data or another array of your choice.

+.. important:: You have to call the ``set_data()`` method *before* defining
+	any validation rules.

 .. important:: If you want to validate more than one array during a single
 	execution, then you should call the ``reset_validation()`` method